 Neil Young and Jack White fans can check out a video made of the iconic pairs' guest appearance May 12 on "The Tonight Show starring Jimmy Fallon".
 The legendary Canuck singer-songwriter and ex-White Stripes frontman teamed up to demonstrate how Young's latest studio album, A Letter Home, was produced.

-According to an update posted May 13 at 'The Tonight Show's' official Twitter account courtesy of Billboard.com, the two music icons chatted with the popular late night TV talk show host about Young's new record, which was recorded at White's Third Man Records in Nashville and also brought along White's refurbished 1947 Voice-O-Graph recording booth to the "Tonight Show" set.
-Young later entered the cramped booth to cut a live recording of Willie Nelson's 1961 country classic "Crazy" as the cameras rolled and the studio audience watched.
+According to an update posted May 13 at 'The Tonight Show's' official Twitter account, courtesy of Billboard.com, the two music icons chatted with the popular late night talk show host about Young's new record.
+The album was recorded at White's Third Man Records in Nashville, and also brought along White's refurbished 1947 Voice-O-Graph recording booth to the "Tonight Show" set.
+Young later entered the cramped booth to cut a live recording of Willie Nelson's 1961 country classic "Crazy" as the cameras rolled and studio audience watched.

 The ancient recording process allows users to record a song direct-to-vinyl so that they can leave with a finished record of their performance.
 The show ended with Young, White and Fallon playing back the vinyl recording of the finished product.
 Along with "Crazy," Young also recorded a web-exclusive video performance in the booth of Ivory Joe Hunter’s “Since I Met You Baby.”
 Fans can check out the footage at "The Tonight Show's" official YouTube page.

-Young wrapped his solo acoustic tour with a two-night acoustic solo stand on April 21 and 22 at the historic Chicago Theatre.
-The two-time Rock and Roll Hall of Famer will take a brief before heading overseas to team up with Crazy Horse for summer European tour, which begins in July.
+Young wrapped his solo acoustic tour with a two-night acoustic solo stand on Apr.
+21 and 22 at the historic Chicago Theatre.
+The two-time Rock and Roll Hall of Famer will take a brief break before heading overseas to team up with Crazy Horse for a summer European tour, which begins in July.